 Something like this:

-Yet, with this level of granularity, you can tell exactly who, what, and why your observability platform costs are changing.
+This level of cost granularity helps you answer key questions: Who is driving observability costs?
+What’s causing the changes?
+Why are they happening?
+With these answers, you can make smarter trade-offs and target optimizations.
 In turn, you can better pinpoint where to cut costs to reduce your New Relic spend — or optimize it in any other way.
 If you want this level of actionable cloud cost intelligence, CloudZero can help.

-Plus, CloudZero provides a tiered pricing model that’s steady, predictable — and won't vary month to month. to see how CloudZero for New Relic works.
+Plus, CloudZero offers a tiered pricing model that’s steady and predictable — and won’t vary month to month.
+Schedule a demo today to see how CloudZero for New Relic works.